J&K Bifurcation - A Huge Step Backward

 The purpose of elaborating on this is two fold.
 Historically, all the regions of Jammu and Kashmir are part of the present narrative of India’s composite history.
 Despite its preponderant Muslim population the history of people of the Kashmir Valley is intertwined with all the different local histories of the many nationalities of present day India, which is also home to the world’s second largest Muslim population.

 This J&K, with or without POK, is an artificial entity of recent origin.
-Its long past its use by date.
+It was long past its use by date.
 We must also accept that reunification with the POK part of it is neither desirable nor feasible.
 Historically, culturally, ethnically and linguistically Jammu, Ladakh and Kashmir have as much in common as Tamil Nadu has with Punjab or Assam with Gujarat.
-The destinies of the people of Jammu and Ladakh have to be delinked from Kashmir.
-Nor are they exactly happy to be dominated by Kashmir.
+The destinies of the people of Jammu have to be delinked from Kashmir, as was done for Ladakh.

-If J&K had to be rescued by the Indian Army from tribal raiders from present day Pakistan and encouraged and provisioned by the new state of Pakistan, Hyderabad, surrounded on all sides by former British Indian Presidencies, had to be taken by the Indian Army from the dithering Asaf Jah ruler and his coterie of Muslim nobles and proselytizing rabble.
+If J&K had to be rescued by the Indian Army from tribal raiders from present day Pakistan and encouraged and provisioned by the new state of Pakistan, Hyderabad, surrounded on all sides by former British Indian Presidencies, had to be taken by the Indian Army from the dithering Asaf Jah ruler and his coterie of Muslim nobles and proselytizing rabble known as Razakars.

 In the new India, old states got subsumed and new states were created.
 All the many regions of the erstwhile princely state of J&K, whether in India or under the control of Pakistan have by and large settled down under their new national identities, except the Kashmir Valley.
 It is now India’s seemingly intractable problem.
 It has festered for over 70 years.
 Did we miss something?